-B. PROVISIONS FOR SPECIFIC ACCESSORY USES / STRUCTURES
+Β. PROVISIONS FOR SPECIFIC ACCESSORY USES / STRUCTURES

-ZPNR Permitted - Zoning Permit Not Required ZP Permitted With Zoning Permit from Zoning Enforcement Officer SPA Permitted With Site Plan Approval from Zoning Commission) SUP Permitted With Special Use Permit Approval from Zoning Commission x Not Permitted In This District с.
-Accessory To A Business Use Village Business Business Commercial Recreation Industrial 1.
-Off-street parking and loading in accordance with Section 7.2 Same approval procedure as principal use 2.
+ZPNR ZPNR Permitted - Zoning Permit Not Required ZP Permitted With Zoning Permit from Zoning Enforcement Officer SPA Permitted With Site Plan Approval from Zoning Commission) SUP Permitted With Special Use Permit Approval from Zoning Commission х Not Permitted In This District c.
+Accessory To A Business Use Village Business Business Industrial 1.
+Off-street parking and loading in accordance with Section 7.2 Same approval procedure as principal use Same approval procedure as principal use Same approval procedure as principal use 2.
 Uses and/or structures customary, subordinate, and incidental to the principal business use.
-Same approval procedure as principal use 3.
-Drive-through establishment in accordance with Section 4.7 of these Regulations x SUP х x 4.
-Outdoor seating associated with a restaurant / winery / brewery / distillery.
-SUP SUP See Section 4.6 x 5.
+Same approval procedure as principal use Same approval procedure as principal use Same approval procedure as principal use 3.
+Drive-through establishment in accordance with Section 6.8 of these Regulations х SUP х 4.
+Outdoor seating associated with a restaurant or a winery / brewery / distillery.
+SUP SUP х 5.
 Sale of alcoholic beverages in accordance with Section 6.11.
-SUP SUP SUP SUP
+SUP SUP SUP

-D. Accessory To A Farm Village Business Business Commercial Recreation Industrial 1.
+D. Accessory To A Farm Village Business Business Industrial 1.
 Roadside stand for sale of agricultural produce provided at least four parking spaces are available.
-ZP ZP x ZP 2.
+ZP ZP ZP 2.
 Building(s) on a farm for storing and/or processing of agricultural products produced on the premises.
-ZP ZP x ZP 3.
+ZP ZP ZP 3.
 Building(s) on a farm for storage and repair of motor vehicles and equipment for operation of such farm.
-ZP ZP x ZP 4.
+ZP ZP ZP 4.
 A building or dormitory on a farm to house farm workers at an active farm, provided: a.
 Such farm employs at least six workers at any given time during the year, including seasonal or otherwise. b.
 The number of workers housed shall not exceed two workers per cultivated acre and such cultivated acreage must be within the Town of Somers and owned by the applicant. c.
-Before construction or use of any such facility, adequate documentation shall be submitted to demonstrate that the above criteria are met and will be maintained. x ZP x ZP 5.
+Before construction or use of any such facility, adequate documentation shall be submitted to demonstrate that the above criteria are met and will be maintained.
+X ZP ZP 5.
 Building housing horses and ponies in accordance with Section 6.3.
-ZP ZP ZP ZP 6.
-Building housing animals other than horses and ponies in accordance with Section 3.3.B.8 ZP ZP ZP ZP 7.
+ZP ZP ZP 6.
+Building housing animals other than horses and ponies in accordance with Section 3.3.B.8 ZP ZP ZP 7.
 Manure storage in accordance with generally accepted agricultural practices as follows: a.
 Up to two cubic yards (2 CY) b.
 Between 2 CY and 16 CY provided such material shall be stored at least 100 feet from any property line c.
-If more than 16 CY or if between 2 CY and 16 CY and stored less than 100 feet from any property line ZPNR ZPNR SUP ZPNR ZPNR SUP ZPNR ZPNR SUP ZPNR ZPNR SUP 8.
-Farm winery and/or farm brewery in accordance with Section 6.12 SUP SUP X SUP
+If more than 16 CY or if between 2 CY and 16 CY and stored less than 100 feet from any property line ZPNR ZPNR SUP ZPNR ZPNR SUP ZPNR ZPNR SUP

+Section 4.4

-Section 4.4 BUSINESS / INDUSTRIAL DISTRICTS ACCESSORY USES AND STRUCTURES
+BUSINESS / INDUSTRIAL DISTRICTS ACCESSORY USES AND STRUCTURES